 Families who are fans of the chilly white fluff still have the opportunity to enjoy it in Northern Wisconsin in the surrounding areas of Minocqua!
-A relatively short drive from the Fox Cities, the town provides fun, winter-inspired adventures including snowshoeing, ice fishing, exploring, and of course, the opportunity to see the world’s largest penny and to settle in for some warm treats!
+Many people think of Minocqua as a family summer adventure, but there is so much fun here in the winter too!
+A relatively short drive from the Fox Cities, the town provides fun, winter-inspired adventures, including snowshoeing, ice fishing, exploring, and of course, the opportunity to see the world’s largest penny and to settle in for some warm treats!

-10 Fun Winter Things To Do with Families in Minocqua!
+10 Fun Winter Things To Do in Minocqua with Kids!

 1. Visit Minocqua Winter Park